semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 There are additional tactics that you can use with your CI system to get fast feedback:

 - **Conditional stage execution** lets you defer running certain parts of your build for the right moment.
 For example, you can configure your CI to run a subset of end-to-end tests only if one of the related components was changed.
 - **A fail-fast strategy** gives you instant feedback when a job fails.
 CI stops all currently running jobs in the pipeline as soon as one of the jobs has failed.
-This approach is particularly useful when you're running parallel jobs with variable duration.
+This approach is particularly useful when running parallel jobs with variable duration.
 - **Automatic cancelation of queued builds** can help in situations when you push some changes, only to realize that you have missed something small, so you push a new revision immediately, but then need to wait for twice as long for feedback.
 With this approach you get feedback on revisions that matter while skipping all the intermediate ones.

 ### 3.2.5 Minimize Feature Branches, Embrace Feature Flags